FlutterFlow/flutterflow-documentation/docs/ff-integrations/authentication/authentication-types.md

 custom authentication provides the necessary control.

 :::info
-Explore how to implement custom authentication strategies in your FlutterFlow app, ensuring your authentication flow aligns with your business requirements. [**Learn more here**](#)
+Explore how to implement [custom authentication](../authentication/custom-auth/custom-auth.md) strategies in your FlutterFlow app, ensuring your authentication flow aligns with your business requirements.
 :::